Why children need unconditional love from their parentsWritten by Cherilyn Orr

 What is a Stoplight parent?

-The Stoplight Approach encourages kids to think about their emotional state as like the colours of a traffic light, with each colour giving them a helpful signal about what to do next:
+The Stoplight Approach encourages kids and parents to think about their emotional state as like the colours of a traffic light, with each colour giving them a helpful signal about what to do next:

 - Red means stop and seek help to calm your feelings.